ivy-llc/ivy/docs/overview/deep_dive/continuous_integration.rst

 Consider the following Case for Runner 2:

 #.
 The Determine Test Coverage workflow has been running, and is about to complete for Runner 2.
 Meanwhile, a commit made on the master triggers the intelligent-tests workflow.
 #.
-The runner 2 in the intelligent-tests workflow, pulls the Mapping from the master2 branch of unifyai/Mapping repository, and starts running the determined tests (based on changes made in the commit).
+The runner 2 in the intelligent-tests workflow, pulls the Mapping from the master2 branch of the unifyai/Mapping repository, and starts running the determined tests (based on changes made in the commit).
 #.
 The det-test-coverage workflow completes for runner2, which makes a push to the corresponding branch in the unifyai/Mapping Repository.
 #.
 The runner 2 in the intelligent-tests workflow also completes, and pushes the updated repository